 The independent variables included of Sign State (Sign On, Sign Off), Maneuver Type (Right Turn, Left Turn, Crossing), and Age Group (Young, Middle, Senior).
-Sign State and Maneuver Type were within-subjects variables3 while Age Group was a between-subjects variable4.
+Sign State and Maneuver Type were withinsubjects variables (each participant experienced all levels of each variable) while Age Group was a between-subjects variable (each participant experienced only one level of each variable).
 Dependent variables were categorized according to Driving Performance, Mental Workload, and Usability metrics.
 All measures were analyzed separately for car and truck drivers.
 For the driving performance metrics, separate analyses were run for the stop sign (i.e., entering the intersection from the stop sign) and median (i.e., entering the intersection from the median) positions.